ibm-s390-linux/s390-tools/chreipl-fcp-mpath/README.md

 requirements in section [Requirements](#requirements):

   - GNU Bash;
-  - GNU Core Utilities (mktemp, readlink, sync, truncate);
+  - GNU Core Utilities (mktemp, readlink, sync, truncate, sha256sum);
   - util-linux (flock, hexdump, logger);
   - udev / systemd-udev;
   - multipath-tools.

 To make use of the optional dracut configuration you need: dracut.

-To build and install the documentation (man page) you need:
+To build a fresh version of the documentation (man page) you need:

   - pandoc;
   - GNU Core Utilities (date);
-  - GNU awk.
+  - GNU awk;

+otherwise the pre-cooked version shipped with the source will be used.

 INSTALLATION
 ============